-The Department of Health and Social Care (DHSC) said additional testing and genomic sequencing was being used in the Camberwell area of south London – in the SE5 postcode – and in parts of Harrow, in the HA2 and HA3 postcodes.
+The Department of Health and Social Care (DHSC) said additional testing and genomic sequencing is being used in a highly targeted way within the Camberwell area of south London – in the SE5 postcode area – and in parts of the borough of Harrow, in the HA2 and HA3 postcodes.

-Enhanced contact tracing will be used for people who test positive for the variant, which spreads easier and is associated with reduced immunity.
+Enhanced contact tracing will be used for people who test positive with the variant, the DHSC said.

 People living in the targeted areas are being strongly encouraged to take a COVID-19 test when offered, whether they are showing symptoms or not.

 The London Borough of Southwark, which administers the SE5 postcode area, said a case of the South African variant had been found in the Faraday ward area.

 A statement said the council is delivering COVID-19 tests to properties in the immediate area and has sent letters to about 2,000 properties in a wider area asking residents to take a test if they either have no symptoms and leave the house regularly for essential reasons or if they do have symptoms.

 They asked residents with further concerns to get in touch at email@example.com or on 020 7525 5000.

 Cllr Evelyn Akoto, cabinet member for community safety and public health in Southwark, said: “It is important that we identify how far, if at all, the variant has spread.
 If you’re contacted by the council by letter, please take a test if we ask you to.
 You can also contact us if you have any questions or concerns.”

 Harrow Council said the surge testing had been deployed as a result of “unrelated cases” being detected in Headstone North and Wealdstone.